coretheory/pwned_coretheory/README.md

 ## Usage

-Usage is incredible simple and straightforward.
+Usage is incredibly simple and straightforward.
 You can check if an email or password has been pwned with calls to their respective functions.